hindu-comm/mail_stream_indology/2014/07/In_search_of_a_copy_/111__Dominik_Wujastyk.md

 --Shreenand

-​While what JSTOR and BORI have done is excellent, it is not enough.
+While what JSTOR and BORI have done is excellent, it is not enough.
 There are two drawbacks in what they've done:

    1. Some volumes are missing.